 Terrell Lozada (b.
 1962) is an American painter and sculptor living in Paris.
-Her work represents the internal, emotional world through objects subjected to unreliable or suspended gravity.
-Fascination with physical and perceptive spaces began while playing on the tromphe l'oeil stage set of Palladio's Teatro Olimpico near her childhood home in Italy.
+Her work represents an internal, emotional world through objects subjected to unreliable or suspended gravity.
+She uses imagery and language to create works that explore the metaphysics of gender and power in contemporary society.

-Her aesthetic fulcrum is the late 18th century—the period’s colors and characteristic tension between restraint and exuberance, particularly as it relates to French interiors and Italian architecture.
-She works in a wide variety of media including, pigment on paper, cast bronze, oil on panel, printmaking, carved wood and water gilding.
+Her aesthetic fulcrum is the late 18th century, particularly as it relates to French architecture.
+She works in a wide variety of media including watercolor, oil on panel, cast bronze, etchings and carved wood.
 She is currently exploring tin-glazed terracotta (faïence stannifère) to combine color and form.